 The beginning of the year is just around the corner!
 Classroom decorating and organizing are soon to be in full effect.
 Teachers everywhere are starting to write their lesson plans for the first week of school.
 Here are five MUST DO’S during the first week of school.
 They are sure to help you start the year on the right foot.

 Up first, plan some kind of a team building activity for the first or second day of school.
-This should be an activity that requires students to work in small groups (more than three in a group) and to complete the activity… they have to work as a team.
+This should be an activity that requires students to work in small groups (more than three in a group) to complete the activity.
+Think of something where they have to work as a team.

 Want to learn how to play the activity?
 Click HERE to read all about it.